rdkcentral/rdkservices/DTV/doc/DTVPlugin.md

 <a name="property.lnbList"></a>
 ## *lnbList <sup>property</sup>*

-Provides access to the returns the array of LNBs defined in the database.
+Provides access to the array of LNBs defined in the database.

 > This property is **read-only**.